adisesha/profile-copilot-poc/README.md

 # profile-copilot-poc
 This is a proof of concept.
 It's chat bot that helps recruiters to right questions on profile.
+Check the [blog post](https://medium.com/@adisesha/leveraging-chatgpt-and-langchain-to-enhance-recruitment-a-poc-b97ce2d01e82) for more details.

 ## How to run
 1. Set `OPENAI_API_KEY` environment variable.You can get it from https://platform.openai.com/account/api-keys.